BeneathTheInk/appcore/examples/hit-counter/README.md

 # Hit Counter

-This is an appcore example application that counts page hits.
+This is an Appcore example application that counts page hits.

 It uses the following Appcore plugins: